 Study of sixteenth century and eighteenth century counterpoint in their practical application to writing in two, three and four parts.
 As needed.
-Prerequisites: MU 111, MU 112, MU 211 and MU 212.
+Prerequisite: MU 225 or consent of instructor.

 MU 333 Arranging (2)

 Practicum in orchestration and/or arranging compositions for instrumental or choral groups.
 Alternate years.